SpencerJobe/TypesJS/README.md

 # Quick Start
 // [Home](#typesjs) / Quick Start

 There are simple Base Types that can be used by themselves or combined to make more complex types.
+Check out the [Types](#types) section for details on each type.
+Check out the [Functions](#functions) for more information on the `types.check` function and the other helper functions provided by TypesJS.
 ```javascript

 var test = "Hello world";